AArch64 MMU Programming

 TCR_EL1.T0SZ, while higher half ones are marked with 1:

-- Translation Granule is the size of a page - a minimal memory area that could be mapped.
-It is
+Translation Granule is the size of a page - a minimal memory area that could be mapped.
+It is controlled by

 TCR_EL1register and can be 4KB, 16KB or 64KB.
 A change of the translation granule changes everything: size of page, so size of translation table too, so number of address bits treated as indexes, so number of translation levels and size of output address inside the descriptor.